Consensus Monte Carlo for Random Subsets using Shared Anchors: Applications

 To assess the level of approximation of CMC, we use the diagnostic proposed earlier.
 Specifically, we sample two shards and then run CMC (using the same anchor points as before) as well as full MCMC posterior simulation on the merged dataset of the two selected shards and anchor points.
-Repeating the same procedure 69 times, we find an average NMI (between the estimated partitions from CMC and MCMC) of 0.85 with a standard deviation 0.02, which suggests a good approximation.
-To assess the sensitivity of the choice of $\eps$, we repeat the same diagnostic procedure for $\eps=0.05$ and $\epsilon=0.15$.
+Repeating the same procedure 69 times, we find an average NMI (between the estimated partitions from CMC and MCMC) of 0.85 with a standard deviation 0.02, which suggests a good approximation. \bch We use NMI rather than more intuitive measures such as misclassification rate to account for the different numbers of clusters under CMC and MCMC.
+As a reference, the NMI is approximately 0.85 when we permute about 7\% cluster assignments of an estimated partition from MCMC. \ech

+\bch \underline{Sensitivity to $\epsilon$.} \ech To assess the sensitivity of the choice of $\eps$, we repeat the same diagnostic procedure for $\eps=0.05$ and $\epsilon=0.15$.
 The average NMI is 0.84 for both $\eps$'s.

+\bch \underline{Sensitivity to data split.} We repeat the same analysis five times, each time with a different random split of the data.
+We find the results are stable, e.g. the standard deviation of the NMI (between the estimated partition and the true partition) is $<0.02$. \ech